Class of 2017 Students Honored at Awards Ceremony

-The Law School welcomed graduates and their families for the 2016 Student Awards and Recognition Ceremony, held at 2:00 p.m., May 13 in Lockhart Hall.
-The event acknowledged outstanding student achievement among those in the Class of 2016, prior to the May 14 Commencement.
+The Law School welcomed graduates and their families for the 2017 Student Awards and Recognition Ceremony, held at 2 p.m. on May 12 in Lockhart Hall.
+The event acknowledged outstanding student achievement among those in the Class of 2017, prior to the May 13 commencement.

 The Law School Public Service Program

-Among this year’s graduation class, 84 students completed the 50-hour challenge in the Public Service Program, and nearly half of them performed 100 or more hours of law-related volunteer service.
-The program, in collaboration with the Minnesota Justice Foundation, Minnesota law schools, the Minnesota State Bar Association, and more than 40 legal service providers, challenges law students to contribute at least 50 hours of law-related public service during their study years.
+Among this year’s graduating class, 82 students completed the 50-hour challenge in the Public Service Program, and more than half of those performed 100 or more hours of law-related volunteer service.
+Founded in 1999, the program, in collaboration with the Minnesota Justice Foundation, Minnesota law schools, the Minnesota State Bar Association, and more than 40 legal service providers, challenges law students to contribute at least 50 hours of law-related public service during their study years.

 Additional Student Awards and Honors

-Honors one or more graduating students who have demonstrated superior academic performance and an interest in the field of:
+Honors graduating students who have demonstrated superior academic performance and an interest in the fields of:

 Intellectual Property Law